radius-project/radius/docs/content/getting-started/tutorial/webapp/index.md

    <img src="todoapp-withdb.png" width="400" alt="screenshot of the todo application with a database">

    If your page matches, then it means that the container is able to communicate with the database.
 Just like before, you can test the features of the todo app.
 Add a task or two.
 Now your data is being stored in an actual database.

-1. Now that the app is using a database, we can confirm that the task items persist across application restarts.
-   1. Press CTRL+C to terminate the port-forward
-   1. Redeploy the application via `rad deploy template.bicep`
-   1. Restart port-forwarding via `rad expose webapp todoapp 3000`.
-   1. Visit the URL `http://localhost:3000` in the browser again to see the tasks you previously created.

 1. When you are done testing press CTRL+C to terminate the port-forward.